swift-server-community/dynamo-db-tables/README.md

 try await table.transactWrite(entryList)
 ```

-and similarly for polymorphic queries by using the `@PolymorphicWriteEntry` macro-
+and similarly for polymorphic queries, most conveniently by using the `@PolymorphicWriteEntry` macro-

 ```swift
 typealias TestTypeBWriteEntry = StandardWriteEntry<TestTypeB>